Praqma/helmsman/docs/deplyment_strategies.md

 ## Notes on using multiple Helmsman desired state files with the same cluster

-Helmsman works with a single desired state file at a time and does not maintain a state anywhere. i.e. it does not have any context awareness about other desired state files used with the same cluster.
+Helmsman works with a single desired state file at a time (starting from v1.5.0, you can pass multiple desired state files which get merged at runtime.
+See the [docs](how_to/merge_desired_state_files.md)) and does not maintain a state anywhere. i.e. it does not have any context awareness about other desired state files used with the same cluster.
 For this reason, it is the user's responsibility to make sure that:

 - no releases have the same name in different desired state files pointing to the same cluster.
-If such conflict exists, Helmsman will not raise any errors but that release would be subject to unexpected behaviour.
+If such conflict exists, Helmsman will not raise any errors but that release would be subject to unexpected behavior.

 - protected namespaces are defined protected in all the desired state files.
 Otherwise, namespace protection can be accidentally compromised if the same release name is used across multiple desired state files.

-Also please refere to the [best parctice](best_practice.md) document.
+Also please refer to the [best practice](best_practice.md) document.